trhacknon/trhacknon.github.io/_posts/2020-2-15-Dynamic-Invoke.md

 DInvoke represents a powerful and flexible new framework for post-exploitation on Windows.
 But, there is still plenty of room for improvement.
 We have a list of features that we would like to add.
 If you have more, feel free to submit a PR or request the feature.

-* Provide arguments to EXEs invoked from memory
+* Provide arguments to EXEs invoked from memory (more complicated than it sounds)
 * Fix manual mapping and syscall stub generation support for WOW64 processes
-* Option for DynamicAPIInvoke to use PEB or manual map
+* Parameter for DynamicAPIInvoke that lets the user specify to use PEB or manual map to locate the module
 * Add a function to Module Overload a module in memory and map the result into another process.
-* A generic function for hooking an unmanaged API call with a managed function (Delegate)
+* A generic function for hooking an unmanaged API call with a managed function (Delegate).

 # Conclusions

+DInvoke is a framework for dynamically executing unmanaged code from managed code without using Pinvoke.
+It is our hope that it will provide you with the flexibility necessary to choose not just what your tools do, but how they do it.
+Whether you can use it to avoid detection is up to you.

 Next up, an in-depth exploration of how to leverage SharpSploit to execute PE modules from memory, either for post-exploitation or for hook evasion.